ringlej/ptxdist/doc/environment.rst

 |oselasToolchainName|.ptxconfig

-.. important:: In order to build any of the OSELAS.Toolchains, the host must provide the tool *fakeroot*.
-Otherwise the message\ ``bash: fakeroot: command not found`` will occur and the build stops.

 .. important:: Please ensure the ’current directory’ (the ``.`` entry) is not part of your PATH environment variable.
 PTXdist tries to sort out this entry, but might not be successful in doing so.
 Check by running